-- 1. Note mark or tag identifying push rod as either intake or exhaust and cylinder 1 or 2.
-Dip ends of push rods in engine oil and install, making sure each push rod ball seats in its hydraulic lifter socket. - 2.
-Apply grease to contact surfaces of rocker arms and rocker arm pivots.
-Install rocker arms and rocker arm pivots on one cylinder head, and start two screws. - 3.
-Torque screws to 18.1 N⋅m (160 in. lb.).
-Repeat for other rocker arm. - 4.
-Use a spanner wrench or rocker arm lifting tool to lift rocker arms and position push rods underneath. - 5.
+- Note mark or tag identifying push rod as either intake or exhaust and cylinder 1 or 2.
+Dip ends of push rods in engine oil and install, making sure that each push rod ball seats in its hydraulic lifter socket. - Apply grease to contact surfaces of rocker arms and rocker arm pivots.
+Install rocker arms and rocker arm pivots on one cylinder head, and start screws. - 3.
+Torque screws to 18.1 N·m (160 in. lb.). - 4.
+Use a spanner wrench or rocker arm lifting tool, to lift rocker arms and position push rods underneath. - 5.
 Repeat above steps for remaining cylinder.
 Do not interchange parts from cylinder heads. - Rotate crankshaft to check for free operation of valve train.
 Check clearance between valve spring coils at full lift.
 Minimum allowable clearance is 0.25 mm (0.010 in.).